 If the project that the external vendor wants to execute will span some weeks and access will be needed then the system admin will have to set the account expiration to the same number of weeks required so that after this period the account will be automatically disabled.

-1: Set up the temporary AD account by using the Active Directory Users and Computers
+1: However, Set up the temporary AD account by using the Active Directory Users and Computers

-2. Enter the password for the temporary account
+2. Moreover, Enter the password for the temporary account

-3. After the account is created then open the Users folder and by the right scroll to the temporary account created and right-click and click Properties.
+3. In addition, After the account is created then open the Users folder and by the right scroll to the temporary account created and right-click and click Properties.